BRC

 4. Keep your hand probability in mind

-It’s easy to say you should never fold when the pot odds are good.
-But they’re only as good as your hand is.
-Sometimes, as we know, folding is a good option.
+It's easy to say you should never fold when the pot odds are good.
+But they're only as good as your hand is.
+Sometimes, as we all know, folding is a good option.

-So think about how strong your hand and your probability of winning, compared to the pot odds.
-If the pot odds are lower than your chance to win, it’s probably best to fold.
-However, if it’s stronger, you should probably call.
+So think about how strong your hand is and your probability of winning, compared to the pot odds.
+If the pot odds are lower than your chance to win, it's probably best to fold.
+However, if it's stronger, you should probably call.

 5. You can future-proof with implied pot odds